isomerpages/psd-psw/index.md

           link_text: Sign up now!
           link_url: https://www.csc.sg/sportsday/
   - infopic:
-      title: Theme for 2024
+      title: Our theme this year
       id: infopic
-      description: "As public officers, we have one enduring purpose: to improve the lives of Singaporeans.
-Make a difference for tomorrow through innovation, growth and care."
+      description: Let's stay forward-looking, and make a difference for tomorrow by pursuing agile innovation, growing our skills and fostering a culture of care and support.
       image: /images/PSW_2024_tagline.png
   - infobar:
       title: PUBLIC SERVICE WEEK